 The Flora Family Foundation does not accept unsolicited proposals or inquiries, and its funding priorities are sculpted by Hewlett's children, grandchildren, and their spouses—and therefore the giving is in sync with their interests and connectivities.
 A portion of the Hewlett family also makes up the foundation’s board, and, along with two non-family members, serve one- or two-year terms, then rotate out.

-All of this suggests that the foundation is perfectly able and ready to support visual arts projects and programs, and it states nothing to contradict that.
-However, past grants in the visual arts realm have been limited, and museums have been completely shut out.
+Past grants in the visual arts realm have been limited, and museums have been shut out.
 The primary grant has been a $20,000 two-year grant to the Handweavers Guild of America, headquartered in Suwanee, GA.
 The foundation has also granted general operating support to Artists' Television Access in San Francisco, CA, which "cultivates and promotes culturally-aware, underground media and experimental art."
 The foundation also gave the John C. Campbell Folk School in Brasstown, NC $20,000 of operating support over two years.
 It's an organization that "provides experiences in non-competitive learning and community life," including art classes for adults.

 The Flora Family Foundation not only prides itself on its “flexibility and responsiveness to needs and opportunities as they arise across the entire public benefit sector”—it describes this as the foundation’s “hallmark.”
 For grant seekers able to create an opportunity to connect with a family and/or board member, pitching a visual arts program in the context of this hallmark is a good place to start.